ToVinhKhang/ToVinhKhang/README.md

 <br />

 ## About Me
-I have knowledge most of popular programing languages.
-I'm passionate about software business analysis.
-I've a knack for public speaking, demonstrated experience at management roles and have effective people skills and problem solving.
+I have knowledge of most of the popular programming languages.
+I'm passionate about business systems analysis.
+I have a knack for public speaking, demonstrated experience in management roles, and have effective people skills and problem-solving.
 I’m a perfectionist who ensures that every task is completed with utmost attention to detail.

 <br />